Strong staff presence in King’s Birthday Honours list

 Douglas was head of department of surgery at the University of Auckland from 2015 to 2021.
 He established a thriving research programme in rhinology and skull-base surgery that has seen him supervise numerous doctoral candidates, both scientists and clinicians, and has contributed to New Zealand’s reputation globally in academic surgery.

 He currently leads an active research group and directs a clinical fellowship programme in rhinology at Auckland City Hospital.
 His research, particularly on bacteria and mucosal immunity in chronic rhinosinusitis, has produced more than 200 academic publications.
-As a clinician, he delivers advanced sinus and skull-base surgery at Auckland City and Gillies Hospitals.
+As a clinician, he delivers advanced sinus and skull-base surgery at Auckland City and Gillies hospitals.

 He is a former president of the Australia and New Zealand Rhinologic Society and is active with the American Rhinologic Society and Australasian Society of Clinical Immunology and Allergy.
 Douglas founded the Tarāpunga Charitable Trust, through which he donated a mobile ENT van to provide outreach care across Northland, improving healthcare access for remote communities in Te Tai Tokerau.

-Dr Shuchi Kothari, staff
+Associate Professor Shuchi Kothari, staff

 For services to the screen industry.

-Dr Shuchi Kothari is Associate Professor in Screen Production (Faculty of Arts and Education), who has advocated for Pan-Asian filmmakers in New Zealand for more than 20 years.
+Shuchi Kothari is Associate Professor in Screen Production (Faculty of Arts and Education), who has advocated for Pan-Asian filmmakers in New Zealand for more than 20 years.

 Kothari co-wrote and co-produced the feature film Apron Strings (2008), which was invited to 15 international film festivals.
 She co-produced NETPAC winning film Kāinga (2022), and co-created A Thousand Apologies (2008), New Zealand’s first Asian prime-time sketch comedy show.